Veteran & Military Admission Services

 7. Certificate of Eligibility/NOBE/Kicker Contract/Buy-Up

 After filling out your application for GI Bill benefits, you should receive a Certificate of Eligibility.
 Once you receive this Certificate, please send a copy to the Financial Aid Office, along with your NOBE, kicker contract and buy-up if any of these items are applicable.
 The Financial Aid Office also needs a copy of your DD-214.
 Please note your veteran chapter benefits will not be certified by Medaille until Financial Aid Office receives the copy of your Certificate of Eligibility, you are fully admitted and registered.

 8. Financial Aid Award Letter

 Once you are packaged, you will receive a notification to your Medaille email that will instruct you to log into your Medaille360 account to accept your financial aid awards.
 The email will provide detailed steps in assisting you with how to accept or decline your offered awards on Medaille360.
-You must log into this account and actively accept or decline the offered amounts before your financial aid can be sent to the College.
+You must log into this account and actively accept or decline the offered amounts before your financial aid can be sent to the University.